Sri Lankan students returning from Wuhan to be transferred to Army camp

-Sri Lankan students returning from Wuhan are to be transferred to the Diyatalawa Army camp to be tested for the corornavirus.
+Sri Lankan students returning from Wuhan are to be transferred to the Diyatalawa Army camp to be tested for the coronavirus.

-Health Minister Pavithra Wanniarachchi, addressing reporters at a special media conference today, said that Sri Lankans returning from China will be tested for the virus.
+Health Minister Pavithra Wanniarachchi, addressing reporters at a special media conference today, said that all Sri Lankans returning from China will be tested for the virus.

-However she said that the students returning from Wuhan will be transferred to a special quarantine centre at the Diyatalawa Army camp as a precaution.
+However she said that the students returning from Wuhan will be transferred to a special quarantine centre at the Diyatalawa Army camp for two weeks as a precaution.

 She also said that steps will be taken to check all Chinese nationals in Sri Lanka.